shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 ![Azure portal AKS workbooks](./assets/azure-portal-aks-workbooks.png)

 One workbook that is particularly useful is the **Cluster Optimization** workbook.
-This workbook can help you identify anomalies and detect application probe failures in additon to providing guidance on optimizing container resource requests and limits.
+This workbook can help you identify anomalies and detect application probe failures in addition to providing guidance on optimizing container resource requests and limits.
 Click on the **Cluster Optimization** workbook to view the details.

 ![Azure portal AKS cluster optimization workbook](./assets/azure-portal-aks-cluster-optimization-workbook.png)